 Best Waterfall Hikes in Vermont

-These Vermont waterfall hikes combine scenic payoff with real trail time, from shorter woods walks to longer hike-in falls.
+These Vermont waterfall hikes combine a scenic finish after real trail time, from shorter woods walks to longer hike-in falls.

 Use this page to compare options, then open each guide for trail notes, footing, parking, and seasonal flow.
 Use it to narrow the field first, then decide based on the details in each guide.